My partner and I went from working together and dating to working and living together. It's been great for us!

 Living and working in the same environment allows a couple to learn a lot about each other’s daily habits both personal and professional.
 It also encourages both sides to perform better – we all want our partner’s approval, it’s motivational and rewarding and it works with all aspects of your life.

-You Get to Spend a Lot of Time Together
+2. You Get to Spend More Time Together

 The main problem people seem to have when it comes to working with your spouse, is that you are together 24/7.
 I, on the other hand, consider it a huge bonus – why wouldn’t you want to spend as much time as you can with a person you love, with your best friend?